Personal Backup Version 5.2

 Load a saved task (.buj file) for editing or execution.

-The task menu contains a list of up to 15 of the most recently-opened tasks.
+Clicking this button will open the task menu that contains a list of up to 15 of the most recently-opened tasks.
 Click within the list to load a task.

 You should save your backup tasks to disk for future use as a file with the extension .buj.
 When starting the program for the first time, a task directory is created at "My Documents\PersBackup".
-You can change this location using the menu item Preferences ⇒ Task directory.
+You can change this location using Preferences ⇒ Directories in the main menu.

 The backup tasks are saved as readable ASCII files, but modifying such a file manually with a text editor is not recommended.
 Instead, edit the task within the "Personal Backup" program.